 While the study is suggested for grades three through eight, I think most third graders will find the text material beyond them even though they might enjoy constructing the lap book.
 The amount of information is most appropriate for upper elementary students.
 Junior high students could go deeper.
 Suggestions for additional books and websites are included in the instructions in case you want to go further into some topics.

-Student should each create his or her own lap book rather than try to work on one as a group project.
+Students should each create his or her own lap book rather than try to work on one as a group project.
 They will personalize its design, and they should use it for their own study.
 Permission is granted for reproduction for individual family use but not for class groups.

 Students who like arts-and-crafts should find the U.S. Elections Lap-Pak much more fun than a traditional textbook approach.